 3. Sinus Congestion

 Apple cider vinegar can also help you when you’re down with a cold.
 It breaks up and reduces the mucous in your body, helping to clear your sinuses.
-The
+The antibacterial properties of apple cider vinegar also make it a great cure to fight infections.

 4. Sore Throat